DataDog/integrations-extras/seagence/README.md

 1. Ensure that all API keys associated with the integration have been disabled by searching for the integration name on the API Keys management page.
 1. Remove the `-javaagent` option from your application's Java runtime parameters.
 For more information, visit [getting started][3] on [Seagence][1].

-Also, remove -javaagent option from your application's java runtime parameters.
-For more information, please visit [getting started][3] on [Seagence][1].

 ## Data Collected